fifth-postulate/group-theory-with-gap/manuscript/Orbit-Stabilizer.md

 Because {$$}\phi{/$$} is a bijection {$$}|x \cdot G|{/$$} equals the index of {$$}G_{x}{/$$} in {$$}G{/$$} which is {$$}|G : G_{x}| = |G|/|G_{x}|{/$$}.
 From this the Orbit Stabilizer theorem follows.

+## Excercise
+1. What are the orders of the symmetry groups of the platonic solids?
+2. The symmetry group of the cube acts on the diagonals of the cube.
+How large is the stabilizer of one diagonal?